 \section{Introduction}

 The time-harmonic Klein-Gordon equation,

-arises naturally in a wide variety of contexts, including condensed matter and particle physics, classical mechanics, and optics.
+arises naturally in a wide variety of contexts including condensed matter and particle physics, classical mechanics, and optics.
 When $|E| < m$ it models an {\it insulating medium}: solutions decay exponentially quickly away from a source.
-In the last forty years there has been particular interest in the case in which two different insulators are brought together, meeting at an interface.
-In such situations, depending on the physical parameters, it is possible to generate surface waves which are localized near, and propagate along, the interface.
+In the last forty years there has been particular interest in the case in which two insulators are brought together, meeting at an interface.
+In this setting, depending on the physical parameters, it is possible to generate surface waves which are localized near, and propagate along, the interface.
 Such surface waves at the interface of two insulating media have applications in photonics, geophysics, water waves, and condensed matter physics, see~\cite{slobozhanyuk2017three, avron1983homotopy, bernevig2013topological, watanabe2020counting, delplace2017topological, souslov2019topological, witten2016three, sato2017topological}, for example.

 In two dimensions, this can be modelled by the following set of partial differential equations (PDEs)